xboybx/CollabSphere/README.md

 # CollabSphere

 CollabSphere is a collaborative development platform designed to help developers connect, create projects, and work together efficiently.
-It integrates AI capabilities within a group chat environment to assist developers in their tasks.
+It integrates AI capabilities within a group chat environment to assist developers in their tasks and its a Mini bolt.new.

 ## Key Features